myfinance/mfbackend/README.md

 install build-environment on myfinanceserver: ansible-playbook site.yml --vault-id prod@~/.vault_prod login on myfinance-server with user build
-(to use sonarqube you must manually install the plugins java and git) in repo/dac: mvn clean install
+(to use sonarqube you must manually install the plugins java and git) and generate a login-token if it is a frsh installation repo/dac: mvn clean install

 copy a valid certificate to /var/lib/docker/volumes/myfinance_myfinanceconfig/_data to start MYFinancein Docker: docker stack deploy -c distributions/myfinance-full-packaging/target/docker-compose.yml myfinance